Understanding, Forgiveness, and Boundaries

 6. Be prepared to use physical distance and other limits that enforce consequences.
 One woman’s life was changed when she realized that she could say, “I will not allow myself to be yelled at.
 I will go into the other room until you decide you can talk about this without attacking me.
 When you can do that, I will talk to you.”

 Return to Joy

 We found that it was only after we had established strict boundaries, that we were able to start the process of healing.
-It took everyone involved a period of several months of having no contact with Marcia before we once again felt safe.
+It took everyone involved a period of several months of having no direct contact with Marcia before we once again felt safe.
 This was especially true for Austin.
-The few times that Marcia was able to contact him, he was thrown into a depressive tailspin which lasted several weeks.
-During this difficult time, while Marcia continued to ignore boundaries and before he had the strength to stand up to her, he continued to meet with a counselor.
+The few times that Marcia was able to get through to him, he was thrown into a depressive tailspin which lasted several weeks.
+During this difficult time, while Marcia continued to ignore boundaries and before Austin had the strength to stand up to her, he continued to meet with a counselor.
 He also read several books about psychopathic, borderline, and narcissistic personality disorders.
 He was beginning to truly understand the extent of Marcia's manipulation and the crucial importance of boundaries in abusive relationships.
 In time, he found the strength to resist Marcia's continual attempts to push past the boundaries he had established.

 We found that the stronger the boundaries, the better and safer we felt.
 It took almost 6 months after leaving the relationship before Austin felt safe and happy again.
 We were overjoyed to see Austin return to his former self.
 The boundaries were a crucial factor in his ability to heal and feel safe.
 In fact, the firm boundaries have helped our entire family to feel safe again.
 And once we felt safe, we started to feel joy return into our lives.
 The heavy, gut-wrenching weight and fear was finally gone, and in its place was peace, hope, understanding, and, eventually, joy.